brentgarren/Enumerating-SMB/README.md

 	-p [port] : to specify the port
 <br>

-Its important to always check for misconfigurations such as using<br>
+Its important to always check for misconfigurations such as allowing anonymous access<br>
 	Username = Anonymous<br>
 	Password = " "